Julius Hodge

-Julius Melvin Hodge (born November 18, 1983) is an American-Antiguan former professional basketball player and current assistant coach at Little Rock Trojans.
-Originally from Harlem, New York, Hodge played college basketball at NC State and was selected 20th overall in the 2005 NBA draft by the Denver Nuggets.
+Julius Melvin Hodge (born November 18, 1983) is an American-Antiguan basketball coach and former professional player who is the head coach for the Lincoln Lions men's basketball team.
+Originally from Harlem, New York, Hodge played college basketball for the NC State Wolfpack and was selected 20th overall in the 2005 NBA draft by the Denver Nuggets.
 The ACC Player of the Year during the 2003–04 season, Hodge finished his college career by leading State to the Sweet 16.

 Early life

 Julius Hodge was born in the Manhattan neighborhood of Harlem and raised across the Harlem River from Yankee Stadium.
 His mother, Mary Hodge, worked two jobs, including as a teacher's aide, to support Julius and his two siblings.

 Hodge became smitten with basketball when he was five years old after his father took him to a New York Knicks game against the Los Angeles Lakers at Madison Square Garden where Magic Johnson smiled at him in the crowd.
 Hodge's father was deported to Antigua and Barbuda when Hodge was nine years old and Hodge has not seen him since.
 Hodge's older brother, Steven, was his strongest male role model and played basketball in the NJCAA at Sullivan County Community College and later in NCAA Division II at Long Island University – Southampton.
 Steven made the decision to name his younger brother after all-time basketball great Julius Erving.